 Divorcees with children often make difficult decisions about child custody.
 It is even more difficult when one of the parents is moving out of state.
-Perhaps you or your former spouse has landed a new job in another town or maybe one of you want to live closer to relatives.
+Perhaps you or your former spouse have landed a new job in another town or maybe one of you wants to live closer to relatives.
 Whatever the reasons are, this move could complicate things when one of the parties doesn’t agree.
 Also, a move means you won’t be able to keep up your current visitation agreement.
 You may need to hire a Thousand Oaks child custody attorney to fight this legal battle.

 With 60% of Americans moving out every year, families are becoming more mobile, especially divorced parents who face many problems with their custody orders.
 Although residential parents are generally allowed to move within a certain radius, many times they relocate beyond those limits.
 However, both, the custodial and noncustodial parent must consent otherwise they will face several legal issues.